jamesclancy/SafeCardGame/README.md

   | _ -> strong [] [ str "Error in GameState encountered." ]
 ```

 After poking around for a while I realized this was never wired up at all.
-In the update function I updated the
+In the update function, I updated the
 ```
     | PlayCard ev ->
         model, Cmd.none